tytydraco/yessleep/out/My_life_was_over_the_second_they_unearthed_its_bones.md

 That was OK.

-Our employer didn’t mind.
+Our employer didn’t seem to mind.

-“Suppose what I’m saying is...well...it’s disrespectful to leave without putting in a full day’s work.
+*“Suppose what I’m saying is...well...it’s disrespectful to leave without putting in a full day’s work.
 So!
 You promised you’d fix the current.
 That was the deal.
-I suggest you do just that.”
+I suggest you do just that.”*

 The line clicked dead.